Our Ireland Travel Journal for 2005 Fraught with exceptional peril, better photos, new travel tips,

 down the coast from the cottage and after a leisurely breakfast, we loaded

-into the car and off we went.
+car and off we went.
 Along the way we passed Our Lady's Shrine

 at Ballinspittle.
 Not being ones to pass up an interesting site, we